lananovikova10/testtask/livetemplates_tut.md

 From now on, you can use the Live template on the go.

 Select the fragment you need to surround with the markup.
 Type **⌥⌘J**.
-In the **Select Template** menu select the abbreviation.
+In the **Select Template** menu, select the abbreviation.
 It will wrap the selected text as specified in the template.

 ![creategroup](static/tut_step4.png)